-The core and affiliated faculty of CSTP carry out research projects, work with students on courses, projects, and dissertations, and reach out to the academic and policy research communities.
-CSTP takes an interdisciplinary approach to the complex and dynamic subjects that make up its agenda.
+The core and affiliated faculty of CSTIP carry out research projects, work with students on courses, projects, and dissertations, and reach out to the academic and policy research communities.
+CSTIP takes an interdisciplinary approach to the complex and dynamic subjects that make up its agenda.

 Zoltan Acs, Director, Center for Entrepreneurship and Public Policy; University Professor